-Part IV applies to a carryover of the credit for increased research activities, which is effective for taxable years beginning from and after December 31, 2000.
+Part IV applies only to corporations and S corporations that have a carryover of the credit for increased research activities, which is effective for taxable years beginning from and after December 31, 2000.
 Since the credit for increased research activities applies only to taxable years beginning from and after December 31, 2000, there is no available credit carryover from taxable years beginning prior to January 1, 2001.
 Calculate the total available carryover of the credit for increased research activities on page 2, Part IV, lines 24 through 39.

-Partners of a partnership or shareholders of an S corporation should complete Part IV only if their allowable credit for increased research activities for prior taxable years exceeded their Arizona income tax liability for those taxable years.
+Corporate partners of a partnership should complete Part IV only if their allowable credit for increased research activities for prior taxable years exceeded their Arizona income tax liability for those taxable years.
 Since the credit applies to taxable years beginning from and after December 31, 2000, there is no available carryover of this credit from taxable years beginning prior to January 1, 2001.

-Each partner or S corporation shareholder must complete Part IV for the computation of the available carryover of the credit passed through by the partnership or S corporation.
+Each corporate partner must complete Part IV for the computation of the available carryover of the credit passed through by the partnership.